jdnickell/LatestFilingsEventPublisher/README.md

 # LatestFilingsEventPublisher

-* Triggered on schedule by EventBridge scheduled rule.
+* This project is useful for monitoring the latest filings in near real time and potentially alerting or triggering other processes.

-* Poll the SEC website for the latest filings and publish them to an SNS topic.
+It is not for collecting and storing historical data.
+For that, you can explore other options from the SEC website.

-# Why poll an RSS feed for this information?
+* Triggered by [EventBridge Scheduler](https://docs.aws.amazon.com/scheduler/latest/UserGuide/setting-up.html) on any frequency > 10 seconds between 6 a.m. and 10 p.m.
+EST.

-At the time of writing this, the SEC websites recommends polling the RSS feed for the latest filings to get as close to real time updates as possible.
+* Polls the SEC website for the latest filings and publishes them to an SNS topic.
+* At the time of writing this, the SEC websites recommends polling the RSS feed for the latest filings to get as close to real time updates as possible.
 Read the docs here: https://www.sec.gov/os/webmaster-faq.

 One notable point: